apache/incubator-gluten/docs/velox-backend-limitations.md

 #### Solution

-Set the gluten config `spark.gluten.sql.native.bloomFilter=false`, it will fallback to vanilla bloom filter, you can also disable runtime filter by setting spark config `spark.sql.optimizer.runtime.bloomFilter.enabled=false`
+Set the gluten config `spark.gluten.sql.native.bloomFilter=false` to fall back to vanilla bloom filter, you can also disable runtime filter by setting spark config `spark.sql.optimizer.runtime.bloomFilter.enabled=false`.

 ### ANSI (fallback behavior)

-Gluten currently doesn't support ANSI mode, if Spark configured ansi, gluten will fallback to vanilla Spark.
+Gluten currently doesn't support ANSI mode.
+If ANSI is enabled, Spark plan's execution will always fall back to vanilla Spark.

 ### Case Sensitive mode (incompatible behavior)

-Gluten only supports spark default case-insensitive mode, if case-sensitive, may get incorrect result.
+Gluten only supports spark default case-insensitive mode.
+If case-sensitive mode is enabled, user may get incorrect result.

 ### Spark's columnar reading (fatal error)

 If the user enables Spark's columnar reading, error can occur due to Spark's columnar vector is not compatible with Gluten's.

-### JSON FUNCTION (incompatible behavior)
+### JSON functions (incompatible behavior)

 Gluten only supports double quotes surrounded strings, not single quotes, in JSON data.
 If user use single quotes, will get incorrect result.